paulrobello/par_infini_sweeper/README.md

 ### CLI Options
+- `-s`, `--server`: Start webserver that allows app to be played in a browser
 - `-h`, `--help`: Show this help message and exit
 - `--version`, `-v`: Print version information and exit